 - Australia, whose capital city is Sydney, is among the most wasteful countries in the developed world.
 The percentage of waste generation in Australia is higher than its population.

-- More than two-thirds of adults in Sydney are concerned about the rising levels of household waste accumulations and disposal.
+- More than two-thirds of adults in Sydney are concerned about rising household waste accumulation and disposal levels.
 As a result, more people are trying to dispose of their waste efficiently and in an environmentally friendly manner.

-From the facts and figures above, about refuse accumulation and disposal in Sydney and Australia, it is scary to know that more and more trash is generated every day.
+From the facts and figures above, about refuse accumulation and disposal in Sydney and Australia, it is scary to know that more trash is generated daily.
 However, saving the environment from the harm caused by irresponsible waste disposal is an area where everyone has to play their part.
 Landfills emit dangerous gases, they are unpleasant and limit the amount of available space in society.

 For responsible waste disposal in Sydney, contact Paul’s Rubbish Removal.
-At Paul’s we care about the environment, therefore all our waste is disposed responsibly and in an eco-friendly manner or it is recycled.
+At Paul’s, we care about the environment.
+Therefore all our waste is disposed of responsibly and in an eco-friendly manner or is recycled.